Squared Distance Function on the Configuration Space of a planar Spider with Applications to Hooke Energy and Voronoi Distance: Voronoi distance

 Take points $\bar{A_i}$ near to $A_i$ and consider for the same spider the function

 and its lifting to the spider space.
 The new Voronoi diagram will be denoted by $\bar{\mathcal{V}}$.

 For generic positions of the points $\bar{A_i}$ the statements of Theorem \ref{VorCrit} with only isolated intersections are applicable.
 More precisely: in the work space the non-isolated contributions are replaced by the intersections of $A_i\bar{A_i}$ with the critical circles.
 As a result $\bar{\mathrm{V}}$ becomes a Morse-Bott function, where the index can be computed via Theorem \ref{t:indices} for $\mathbb{D}=||x-z||^2$.
-We assume in the next theorem, that the reader is familiar with the standard approach of Morse theory.

-\begin{theorem} Consider the filtrations by lower levels of $\mathcal{W}$ and $\mathcal{S}$, such that each subsequent image interval contains only one critical value in its interior.
-For any generic small perturbation of the $A_i$ there is a topological equivalence of these filtrations with the induced filtration of $\bar{V}$ , which in the work space \begin{itemize} \item maps critical points of isolated type to critical points of the same index. \item changes critical points of non-isolated type into critical points of isolated type. \end{itemize} and respects level sets outside a neighborhood of the critical sets. \end{theorem} \begin{proof} The proof is a typical application of stratification theory and lifting vector fields.
-This is well treated in \cite{GMcPh}.
-Details are outside the scope of this paper.
-We remark anyhow that in the work space the Voronoi diagrams including, minima, saddles and maxima stay equivalent. \end{proof}

-As a corollary one can define a Morse-Bott polynomial for $\mathbb{V}$ via $\bar{\mathbb{V}}$, The contribution for the change in topology for a non-isolated contribution will be replaced by the corresponding polynomial for the approximation.
 Let us show what happens in the tripod spider example of Figure \ref{fig:voronoi} with only 2 edges for each leg.
 Note that $\chi({\mathcal{S})} = -10$.
 The isolated critical points minima $[m]$, saddles $[S]$ and maxima $[M]$ are indicated in Figure \ref{fig:voronoiCount} combined with the covering degree.
 We write $4[m] + 36 [S] + 22 [M]$ as their formal sum, which contributes to the Morse polynomial by $4 + 36 t + 22 t^2$.
 Take a point $\bar{A_3}$ near to $A_3$.
 The critical circle is replaced by 2 critical points $4[m] + 4[S]$, which contribute $4 +4t$.
 Next consider $\bar{A_2}$ near to $A_2$ (e.g. on the interval $A_2A_3$).
 The critical arc is now replaced by a minima and two corner points: $4[m] + 4[S]$, which contributes $4 + 4t$ to the Morse polynomial of the perturbed Voronoi-distance.
 This resulting Morse polynomial is: $12 + 44 t + 22 t^2$.
 Note that the Morse polynomial depends on the chosen Morsification.
 E.g. other positions of $\bar{A_2}$ can give contribution $2+2t$ instead of $4 + 4t$.